ML-KULeuven/LearnSDD/README.md

 To test a feature, it is temporarily added to the model and scored based on the training set log likelihood improvement and relative increase in number of edges.
 The datasets are represented by data.Data, where each instance is a data.Instance object.
 For practical reasons, each feature is added to the datasets as a variable.
 Therefore, the datasets are kept in the model (learnsdd.Model).
 Each time a feature is added, the weights of alle the features need to be relearned, this is the task of weightlearner.LbfgsWeightLearner.
 The weightlearner is implemented in c and accessed using Java Native Interface (JNI).

 # Weight Learning Library
 Weight learning is implemented in c.
 The directory lib/ already contains the compiled library, but the source code is also available in weightlearner/.
-The implementation uses the Limited-memory BFGS implementation of Jorge Nocedal and Naoaki Okazaki.
+The implementation uses the Limited-memory BFGS implementation of Jorge Nocedal and Naoaki Okazaki (www.chokkan.org/software/liblbfgs/).

 # Contact
 If you have further questions, do not hesitate to contact Jessa Bekker (https: